This article was published here on 13 January 2019

 According to E. Szymanek , “Four of these elements can be considered as essential components of the Eucharistic liturgy shown here in its original form: instruction of the faithful by the Apostles, gathering help for the needy and poor, Eucharistic feast and common prayer (psalms, hymns)”.

 Following this observation, a certain addition should be made within the meaning of Part Two.
-According to St. Justin , apologists from the second century, the Eucharist had such a course (using “*” I divided the text): “*1 In the beginning the memoirs of the apostles or the writings of the prophets are read, then the president in a discourse admonishes and urges the imitation of these good things * 2 Next all participants rise together and send up prayers * 3 Next bread is presented and wine and water.
-The president in the same manner sends up prayers and thanksgivings, according to his ability, and the people sing out their assent, saying the ‘Amen.’
+According to St. Justin , apologists from the second century, the Eucharist had such a course (using “*” I divided the text): “*1 In the beginning the memoirs of the apostles or the writings of the prophets are read, then the leader in a discourse admonishes and urges the imitation of these good things * 2 Next all participants rise together and send up prayers * 3 Next bread is presented and wine and water.
+The leader in the same manner sends up prayers and thanksgivings, according to his ability, and the people sing out their assent, saying the ‘Amen.’
 A distribution and participation of the elements for which thanks have been given is made to each person […]”.

 The division of the Eucharist is therefore: